Insurance & Reinsurance

 - Acting for the defendant insurer in a coverage dispute that arose from a fire at business premises.

-- Advising (with Andrew Rigney QC) on interpretation of a combined Public and Product Liability policy in c.£3m property damage claim.
+- Advising (with Andrew Rigney QC) on interpretation of a combined Public and Product Liability policy in a c.£3m property damage claim.

 - Successfully achieving, at trial, the dismissal of the entirety of a claim under a travel insurance policy on the basis of a representation that exaggerated the value of a modest element of the claim.